-A “gap year” could be a good option for many prospective college students.
+When answering the thought of how should I think about entering college, a “gap year” could be a good option for many prospective students.
 Radical is now offering the Radical Gap Year, a nine-month fellowship that will help you develop spiritual disciplines, learn to make decisions about your future with the nations in mind, and develop your disciple making skills in cross-cultural settings.
 The overarching goal is to help high school graduates in becoming disciples of Jesus Christ who leverage their entire lives for the sake of God’s glory among all nations.
-To learn more about the Radical Gap Year or to apply, go here.

 Regardless of what God might have for you next year, devote yourself to making disciples and multiplying churches wherever you are.
 Like others who have gone before, you’ll find that there is a cost, but like them, you’ll also find that the cost is worth it.

 Upon completing his college education, William Borden, heir to the Borden empire, rejected a life of wealth and prestige in order to make disciples among Chinese Muslims.
 His friends said he was “throwing his life away as a missionary.”
 Borden decided to stop in Egypt on his way to China so he could learn Arabic.
 There, he contracted spinal meningitis and died one month later.
 “A wave of sorrow went around the world” with nearly every American newspaper carrying the story.